mikolajroszak/qsp-protocol-node/doc/node-operator.md

 ## Local Installation

 ### 1. Download the bundle
-Download and decompress the repository from the release, the latest release can be found at the top of the following page:  https://github.com/quantstamp/qsp-protocol-node/releases
+Download and decompress the repository from the release.
+The latest release can be found at the top of the following page:  https://github.com/quantstamp/qsp-protocol-node/releases

 *Note: The node version specified in the image below may not be the latest release.*